-Clasps and Naming
+Clasps and Bars

 Loose and missing clasps.
 Some medals were never issued without a clasp, and butchered examples of such issues can be found, usually having had their original clasps removed for use on other medals.
 In this case, it is hardly worth bothering parting with money as it is sometimes impossible (in the case of colonial recipients) to verify entitlement.
 The medal may well suffice as a “gap filler” in your collection, but it will appreciate in value little—if at all.

 Riveting a replacement clasp on to a medal, even if the recipient is entitled to it, should be avoided.
 If a clasp is missing or has been replaced, then (ideally) a copy of the relevant paperwork should be sufficient proof of entitlement.
 Certainly with older medals, a non-contemporary rivet on a clasp may well indicate interference—and an experienced collector should spot this.
-Care should also be exercised when one encounters unofficial or “jewellers’ copy” clasps.
+Care should also be exercised when one encounters unofficial or “jewelers’ copy” clasps.

 It must also be taken in to account that soldiers were often left to their own devices when issued with subsequent clasps, when possible, having their clasps professionally attached by the local silversmith.
-Also, the use of rods instead of rivets was reasonably widespread—especially in India, and indeed is still practised by some mounting specialists.
+Also, the use of rods instead of rivets was reasonably widespread—especially in India, and indeed is still practiced by some mounting specialists.

 The more current issues, such as the General Service Medal, can often be encountered with subsequent clasps simply slipped over the ribbon and secured to the already existing clasp with a couple of loops of thread.
 This is due to unit tailors not having the resources for riveting.
 The trend for “court mounting” also solves the problem of loose clasps—albeit short term.
 Of consequence, different styles of clasp attachment can be found, and only by experience and knowledge can the collector tread with confidence in an increasingly nefarious collecting field.